Deploy Kuma on Docker

 wget --quiet --output-document - \

-http://localhost:5681/global-secrets/admin-user-token \
+http://127.0.0.1:5681/global-secrets/admin-user-token \

 | jq --raw-output .data \